kabk/go-theses-2022-pavlo-sharapata/content/07-bibliography.md

 </div>

-*Limestone in Post-War British Architecture: Is It a Plea for a Return to Pugin?*.
-Melita Theologica, p.
-77. 1998. <br>
+*Limestone in Post-War British Architecture: Is It a Plea for a Return to Pugin?*&hairsp; Melita Theologica, p.
+77, (1998). <br>

 <div class="subchapter">